-May I sell my bib?
+May I SELL or Defer my bib?

-What if I lose something race weekend?
+What if I lose something on race weekend?

 There will be no lost and found.
-You are responsible for your items left and if they are left they are either donated of pitched.
+You are responsible for your items left and if they are left, they are either donated of pitched.

 When does registration open?